dustinpfister/blog_posts/_posts/js-array-sort.md

 ## 3 - Conclusion

 So the array sort prototype method will work okay when one knows how to get around its shortcomings.
-The main draw back is that it will mutate the array in place, but aside from that it will work okay just fine. there are ways of getting around the mutation in place thing anyway.
+The main draw back is that it will mutate the array in place, but aside from that it will work okay just fine.
+There are ways of getting around the mutation in place thing anyway.
 For example often I might want to do something with array map before sorting, and that will of course return a new array.

 The main appeal of the array sort method is of course the fact that it is there to work with in javaScript by itself without having to introduce an additional external library which of course would be the case with the lodash \_.sortBy method.

+Working out some simple examples of array sort is one thing, but in order to really have fun, or doing anything truly worth while of course there is taking a moment to create some kind of game, or project of some kind that would make use of array sort.
+When it comes to my collection of javaScript examples thus far I have one example where I am making use of array sort to sort an array of planets in an example that is serving as a basic starting point for something that might become a full game some day